When You want to Hire an Architect for Your Home Improvement Project

 Not every home renovation project requires an architect.
 However, there are cases when you need an architect by your side to get the results you want, whether it is aesthetic, financial, or legal.
 Let’s look at when you would want to hire an architect for your home’s renovation.

 When Engaging in Massive Projects

 A small renovation like replacing the tile in your floor or repainting won’t involve an architect.
 A handyman replacing your toilet, tub or sink doesn’t need a plan drafted by an architect.
 However, a massive home improvement project should involve an architect.
-Don’t let someone rip out a load bearing wall, try to convert an attic into a living space or add on another room without consulting with an architecture.
-Architects and even handyman are unnecessary if you’re making little changes like replacing plumbing fixtures without rerouting the plumbing.
+Don’t let someone rip out a load-bearing wall, try to convert an attic into a living space or add on another room without consulting with an architect.
+Architects and even handymen are unnecessary if you’re making little changes like replacing plumbing fixtures without rerouting the plumbing.
 If you’re rewiring the house or re-plumbing it, engage an engineer or architect.

 When You’re Considering Renewable Energy Projects

 Consult with an architect if you want to go implement a green energy project.
 For example, not every roof can support the load of a solar panel array.
 Furthermore, you may see a greater return on the investment if you upgrade the windows to triple pane windows or take other steps to improve the energy efficiency of your home.
 If you want to be able to live off the grid, you need an architect’s advice, as well.
 Let them assess your entire home and its energy usage.
 Come up with a plan on how to reduce energy usage without hurting your quality of life such as installing ducting that recaptures waste heat, putting in energy-efficient appliances, and fixing the little air leaks around your home.
 If you can reduce your energy usage by a third or more, you’ll reap the benefits whether or not you put solar panels on the roof.
 And if you do go forward with the solar panels, you won’t need as many of them.

 When You’re Repairing the Damage of a Prior Renovation